Mahajanapadas: Overview

 The term "Janapada" literally means the foothold of a people.
 The fact that Janapada is derived from Jana points to an early stage of land-taking by the Jana people for a settled way of life.
 This process of settlement on land had completed its final stage prior to the times of the Buddha and Pāṇini.
-The Pre-Buddhist northern Indian sub-continent was divided into several Janapadas, demarcated from each other by boundaries.
+The Pre-Buddhist northern Indian subcontinent was divided into several Janapadas, demarcated from each other by boundaries.
 In Pāṇini's "Ashtadhyayi", Janapada stands for country and Janapadin for its citizenry.
 Each of these Janapadas was named after the Kshatriya people (or the Kshatriya Jana) who had settled therein.
 Buddhist and other texts only incidentally refer to sixteen great nations (Solasa Mahajanapadas) that existed prior to the time of the Buddha.
 They do not give any connected history except in the case of Magadha.
 The Buddhist Anguttara Nikaya, at several places, gives a list of sixteen great states: